Bilinear Bochner-Riesz square function and applications: Proof of Theorem

 Let $\psi\in C^{N+1}([\frac{1}{2},2]), n\geq 1$ and $0<\nu <\frac{1}{16}$.
 Consider the following operators The following result is proved in \cite{JS}, also see Jeong, Lee and Vargas~\cite[Lemma $2.6$]{JLV} for a similar result. \begin{lemma}\cite{JS} Let $n\geq 2, 0<\nu<\frac{1}{16}$ and $\epsilon>0$.
 Then for $p\geq \mathfrak p_n$ and $p=2,$ there exists $N\geq 1$ such that for all $\psi\in C^{N+1}([\frac{1}{2},2])$ the following holds

-where the implicit constant depends on $\epsilon$ and $N$. \end{lemma} We will make use of Lemma~\ref{localisedversion} in proving the following estimate for the square function associated with the operators ${S}_{j,\beta}^{R,t}$. \begin{theorem} Let $n\geq 2.$ When $\beta> \alpha(p)+\frac{1}{2},$ then the following estimate holds
+where the implicit constant depends on $\epsilon$ and $N$. \end{lemma} We will make use of Lemma~\ref{localisedversion} to prove the following estimate for the square function associated with the operators ${S}_{j,\beta}^{R,t}$. \begin{theorem} Let $n\geq 2.$ When $\beta> \alpha(p)+\frac{1}{2},$ then the following estimate holds

 where the implicit constant is independent of $t\in [0,\sqrt{2^{-j+1}}]$ when $p\geq \mathfrak p_n$ and $p=2$. \end{theorem} \begin{proof} Write $\beta=\gamma+1$ in ${S}_{j,\beta}^{R,t}f$ and note that when $t^2\in[0,2^{-j-1})$ we can rewrite the function